Pre-Workout 3.0

 Taurine

 Taurine is a non proteinogenic amino acid which plays a role in regulating fluid balance and neurochemistry.
-Taurine promotes cell volume homeostasis, helping in situations of dehydration / fluid retention thus positively affecting fluid balance [6,7].
+Taurine promotes cell volume homeostasis, helping in both situations of dehydration & fluid retention thus positively affecting fluid balance [6,7].

 Taurine increases activity of the GABA-A receptor which may explain why it synergizes well with caffeine and other stimulants, by 'taking the edge off' certain stimulants.